 Market Warsop appears to be adequately performing the role and function of a district centre, and exhibits some signs of vitality and viability.
-There is a strong retail mix in the centre, with a range of convenience, comparison and services goods, and it is considered that most residents' day-to-day shopping needs are likely to be met by the current offer.
+There is a range of convenience, comparison and services goods, and it is considered that residents' day-to-day shopping needs can be met by the current offer.

-The proportion of occupied properties within retail use at the time of the 2016 survey was 45%.
-There were 19 vacant units within the centre which equated to a vacancy rate of 19%.
-This (increasing) vacancy rate means that the centre is starting to become vulnerable.
+The proportion of occupied properties within retail use at the time of the 2017 survey was 45%.
+There were 17 vacant units within the centre which equated to a vacancy rate of 17%.